-If your employer offers a 401(k) plan, you’ve probably wondered if it’s really the right place to put a portion of your hard-earned money every month.
+If your employer offers a 401(k) plan, you may have wondered if it’s really where you want to put a portion of your hard-earned money every month.

 You’ve likely been told that the earlier you start saving for retirement, the better off you’ll be.
 But how can you know that the average rate of return on your 401(k) investments will be the same or more than other available options?

 The average rate of return on 401(k)s from 2015 to 2020 was 9.5%, according to data from retirement and financial service provider, Mid Atlantic Capital Group.

 Keep in mind, returns will vary depending on the individual investor’s portfolio, and 9.5% is a general benchmark.

 Here’s what you should know to help you make an informed decision.

 To understand what a 401(k) has to offer, it helps to know exactly what it is.
 The IRS defines a 401(k) as “a feature of a qualified profit-sharing plan that allows employees to contribute a portion of their wages to individual accounts.”